7pace/timetracker-rest-api-samplecode/README.md

 ## Description
 This example application will make a series of requests to available API endpoints.
 REST API has "[TimetrackerServiceUrl]/api/rest" prefix before endpoints.
-Current endpoints are:
+Current endpoints (GET) are:
 * /me
 * /users
 * /activityTypes